Adams County, Illinois: Politics

-Adams County, positioned in a primarily rural section of Illinois is culturally isolated from Chicago, and therefore more conservative than the state's northeastern corner.
-Quincy, the county seat, holds a high number of socially conservative Catholics and likewise is the home to the campus of Quincy University, a private Catholic liberal arts college, and the Western Catholic Union.
+Adams County, positioned in a primarily rural section of Illinois, is culturally isolated from Chicago, and therefore is somewhat more conservative than the state's northeastern corner.
+Quincy, the county seat, is home to a high number of socially conservative Catholics and likewise is the home to the campus of Quincy University, a private Catholic liberal arts college, and the Western Catholic Union.

 The county is part of the historic belt of German settlement extending into the Missouri Rhineland.
 Since it was antagonistic to the Yankee northeast of Illinois, it voted solidly Democratic until 1892.
 After being a swing county in the first half of the twentieth century, Adams County has been a Republican stronghold.
-It has gone Republican in all but five presidential elections since 1920.
+It has gone Republican in all but four presidential elections since 1920, all but one of which was a 400-vote Democratic landslide.
 The county last supported a Democrat in 1964, when it voted for Lyndon Johnson.
-The county regularly rejects Democrats at the state level as well; it has not supported a Democrat for Governor of Illinois since Adlai Stevenson II in 1948, and there are no elected Democrats above the county level.
+The county regularly supports the Republicans at the state level as well; it has not supported a Democrat for Governor of Illinois since Adlai Stevenson II in 1948.
+Additionally, five of the six countywide elected officials in Adams County are Republicans, with a Democrat holding the position of Circuit Clerk.
 Notably, while it voted for Barack Obama in his 2004 Senate campaign, he lost it by wide margins in both of his presidential bids.

-The county is part of Illinois's 18th congressional district, currently represented by Republican Darin LaHood.
+The county is part of Illinois's 15th congressional district, currently represented by Republican Mary Miller.
 For the Illinois House of Representatives, the county is located in the 94th district, represented by Republican Randy Frese.
 The county is located in the 47th district of the Illinois Senate, represented by Republican Jil Tracy.

 Education

 Unified school districts

+School districts covering sections of the county include: